learn-co-curriculum/dsc-normality-assumption/README.md

     Log transformed model: 0.08748354038810166

+Note that because the different tests assess normality in different ways, you might make different decisions depending on the statistic you are using.

-Keep in mind that log transformations are fundamentally changing the nature of the linear regression model to be multiplicative with respect to the original units rather than additive.
+Also keep in mind that log transformations are fundamentally changing the nature of the linear regression model to be multiplicative with respect to the original units rather than additive.
 So there may be a trade-off between model interpretability and meeting the normality assumption.

 ## Summary